Child Arrangements Orders

 Therefore, the position was finally changed to Child Arrangements orders.
 Under the umbrella of this term the court will determine where the child should live, when your child spends time with each parent and what other types of contact take place.
 There is no controlling term as both parents would have a Child Arrangement order as opposed to one having a Residence/Custody order which could be viewed as superior.

-In addition to a Child Arrangements order the court can also make the following orders:
+In addition to a Child Arrangements order, the court can also make the following orders:

-– Specific Issue – If the parties are unable to settle a dispute about a specific issue such as school.
+- Specific Issue order – If the parties are unable to settle a dispute about a specific issue such as school.

 There are various steps that can be taken to progress your relationship with your child and we would be happy to assist.
-Our solicitors can also advise on financial arrangements if needed.
+Our child arrangement solicitors can also advise on financial arrangements if needed.
 Get in touch via our contact form to arrange your initial discussion.

 Specialist solicitors